 - Clean the exterior surfaces of the machine with a damp cloth.

 When to upgrade your Nespresso coffee machine?

 When choosing a coffee machine, it is important to consider the quality of the machine and the manufacturer’s reputation.
 A well-made coffee machine from a reputable brand is likely to last for many years, even with regular use.

 However, it’s time to say goodbye to your beloved coffee machine if it starts disturbing you and makes you spend money on repairing every now and then.

 If you have any of the following issues, it might be time to finally say goodbye.

 - It’s broken

-- It’s outdated (Say more then 8 years old)
+- It’s outdated (Say more than 8 years old)

 - Coffee pod problem

-- Start brewing cold coffee even after descaling
+- Start brewing cold or bad-tasting coffee even after descaling